 Investing in stocks is 100% free on the platform.
 They also offer an integrated checking account and low borrowing rates.
 Read my complete M1 Finance review here.

 M1 Finance does not offer IPO access.
 But it’s my favorite for every day investing.

 The platform is more intuitive than old school brokers because it’s built on a modern technology platform.
 You create portfolio “pies” that contains all the stocks and ETFs you want to own and in what percentages.
 Simply add Rivian stock to your portfolio pie.

 2. Buy Stock in the Rivian Initial Public Offering (IPO)

-Ambitious investors can position themselves to invest in the Rivian IPO once it arrives.
+Ambitious investors may attempt to position themselves to invest in the Rivian IPO once it arrives.
 Most retail investors will not get access.